 The focus of all our treatments is to boost your body to heal faster than it can on its own, allowing you to get back out there doing what you love sooner.

-Allison Mulcahy, MD is a Board Certified Emergency Physician and currently practices in Alaska, Wyoming and Utah.
-She has held academic positions with University of New Mexico and University of Utah and is currently an Adjunct Professor of Emergency Medicine with University of Utah and University of Washington.
+Allison Mulcahy, MD is a Board Certified Emergency Physician.
+She has held academic positions with University of New Mexico and University of Utah.
+She is currently an Adjunct Professor of Emergency Medicine with University of Utah and University of Washington.